 This will serve as the final step in the concerns and complaints process.

-We have an Administrative Regulation that helps guide us through this process.
+Administrative Regulation that helps guide us through this process.

 Non-school-based concerns and complaints

 If your concern is not directly related to your classroom or school, this process still applies.